 Notes

-- Adjust milk as necessary: You may need to adjust how much almond milk you add based on the type of protein powder used.
+- Adjust milk and peanut butter as necessary: You may need to adjust how much almond milk and peanut butter you add based on the type of protein powder used.
 Generally, I find that vegan protein powders produce a thicker consistency and usually require slightly more liquid than a whey protein powder.
+If the mixture feels too dry and crumbly, increase the milk and/or peanut butter.

 - Wet the spatula with a bit of water before pressing down the mixture in the baking dish to prevent it from sticking to the spatula.